fruitsamples/ScriptingBridgeiCal/ReadMe.txt

 4. Add the target application to the Compile Sources.

-After you have added the target application to your project, you must also add it to the main target's compile sources.
+After you have added the target application to your project, you must also add it to the main target's Compile Sources.
 You can do that by adding the application to the 'Compile Sources' build phase under the main target.
-In the "Groups & Files" list, open the "Targets" and the "ScriptingBridgeiCal" target  and the Compile Sources build phase items by clicking on the arrows to the left of them.
-Then, drag the iCal.app from the project files group into the Compile Sources.

 5. Add the Scripting Bridge framework to your project.

-Turn down the "Frameworks" group in the Groups & Files area, and then control-click (or right click) on the "Linked Frameworks" sub-group.
-Select "Add > Existing Frameworks..." from the pop-up menu.
-Then, add the "ScriptingBridge.framework" (/System/Library/Frameworks/ScriptingBridge.framework) to the project.
+In the Build Phases of the main target, expand the group titled "Link With Libraries".
+Click the + button and select the ScriptingBridge.framework and click the Add button.